Graduation and Degree Requirements

 - TOTAL UNITS

-For those who began their law study Fall 2018 and after: 87 total units.
-For those who began their law study Fall 2017 and prior: 84 total units.
-CLASSROOM UNITS: Complete at least 64 units in regularly scheduled law school classroom courses (non-classroom courses include Directed Research, Moot Court, clinical and externship courses or programs, and certain co-curricular programs for which academic credit is awarded, such as advocacy competitions, ASP Program Tutor, Maritime Law Journal, and USF Law Review);
+JD candidates must complete 87 total units.
+CLASSROOM UNITS: Complete at least 64 units in regularly scheduled law school classroom courses (non-classroom courses include Directed Research, Moot Court, clinical and externship courses or programs, and certain co-curricular programs for which academic credit is awarded, such as advocacy competitions, ASP Program Tutor, IP & Technology Journal, and USF Law Review);

 - CURRICULUM: all curricular requirements of the USF School of Law;